sahilchopra/design-patterns-in-ruby/proxy.md

 # Proxy Pattern

+The Proxy Pattern is a structural design pattern that provides an interface to control access to an object.
+It involves creating a new class, known as the proxy, which stands in for the real object (the subject) and delegates requests to it, adding some level of control or functionality.

 ## Problem
 We want to have more control over how and when we access a certain object.